Slack for executives

 - Customize notification settings for initiatives you’re tracking closely so you’re notified of all activity in that channel.

-- Ask your team to @-mention you (or your Executive Assistant) for items that require your attention so you don’t have to read through every channel.
+- Ask your workspace to @-mention you (or your Executive Assistant) for items that require your attention so you don’t have to read through every channel.

-- Prevent information overload: don’t join every single channel on your team.
+- Prevent information overload: don’t join every single channel on your workspace.
 Join channels for key initiatives that are ready for your input, and leave channels that aren’t relevant to you.
 (It also helps your team feel comfortable collaborating and sharing work without worrying about whether an executive will see it before it’s ready.)

 💡 View more tips for reducing noise in Slack.

 Create a channel like #ama, #ceo, or #leadership, where the executive team periodically answers questions from around the company.
 This helps employees get to know executives better and understand what’s important to them.

 Add emoji reactions to employees’ messages to engage with them and show your support, whether it’s congratulating someone for releasing a new project or celebrating something fun like a work anniversary.